top of page

 BEFORE - CROPPED.png

-PEOPLE POWER, INVESTED IN OUR LANDSCAPE
+PEOPLE POWER, INVESTED IN OUR WILD WORLD

 Due to land registry restrictions, the tiny pieces of land might have to be owned collaboratively NOT individually but - overall - we would have shared ownership over that patch of land and know that we have lovingly wildscaped that space.